Knee Replacement Surgery in Nigeria

-In Nigeria, knee replacement surgeries record a success rate of up to 98.6% according to Medicoexpert journals with more than enough competent practitioners on ground to perform the surgery in the country and offer post-surgical care to the patients.
+In Nigeria, knee replacement surgeries record a quite high success rate according to various medical expert journals with more than enough competent practitioners on the ground to perform the surgery in the country and offer post-surgical care to the patients.

 While knee replacement surgery can provide significant relief from pain and improve the patient's ability to move and function, the procedure does come with certain risks.
 However, as with any surgery, there are also potential risks and complications.
 These may include infection, bleeding, blood clots, and adverse reactions to anesthesia.